 Get best bets and free racing tips from members of Australia's racing media here on this page.

-We record the tips from all of Australia's racing media experts highlighting their best bets amongst their free tips.
+We record selections from all of Australia's racing media experts highlighting their best bets amongst their free selections.

 Most racing experts will usually guide you towards their best bets when looking for racing tips because it usually represents the selection that they are most confident about for a particular race meeting.